orangitfi/FinnPic/README.md

 # finnish-personal-identity-code

-A Scala implementation of Finnish Personal Identity Code ("henkilötunnus" in Finnish).
+A Scala implementation of Finnish PIC (Personal Identity Code)("henkilötunnus" in Finnish).

 See the specification here: [https://vrk.fi/en/personal-identity-code1]